swcstudio/supercompute-lms/00_foundations/07_genetic_programming.md

 # Genetic Programming: Evolutionary Intelligence Patterns and Tree Breeding Protocols

-> "Evolution is the ultimate algorithm - it creates complexity from simplicity through systematic selection and amplification." — Nature's Codebook
+> "Evolution is the ultimate algorithm - it creates complexity from simplicity through systematic selection and amplification.
+When enhanced by ChainGPT's AI generation and OORT's distributed cloud evolution, genetic programming transcends biological limits." — Nature's Codebook, Web3 Edition

 ## The Convergence of Genetics and Intelligence
 If nature's greatest innovation is evolution itself, what emerges when we systematically breed artificial intelligence trees for specific enterprise capabilities?